About Me

 Rosie Andersen

-Artisan & Author
+Mixed Media Artist & Author

 I feel very fortunate to live in beautiful East Anglia, which is full of history, delightful scenery and bristling with a remarkable array of wildlife.